 - Advertise your marketing campaigns directly on your Facebook page or through email blasts.
 Custom Facebook coupons can be a big asset to your marketing program.

-- Take advantage of free advertising and online ordering—TownVu is a site hosted by SalesVu which allows users to list their location, hours, specialties, and any other pertinent information (parking, wheelchair accessible, Wi-Fi, etc.).
-All of the data entered becomes search criteria which potential customers can use to find your business.
+- Take advantage of free advertising and online ordering — TownVu is a site hosted by SalesVu that allows users to list their location, hours, specialties, and any other pertinent information (parking, wheelchair accessible, Wi-Fi, etc.).
+All of the data entered becomes search criteria that potential customers can use to find your business.

 - Reporting Functions:

-- All reports can be viewed by time of day, employee, location, device and product/service categories.
+- All reports can be viewed by the time of day, employee, location, device, and product/service categories.